sciencePeptideDeck

 • Tendons heal slowly because they have poor blood supply — peptides for tendon healing work partly by improving vascularization

-• BPC-157 is the most well-studied peptide for tendon healing, with multiple animal studies showing accelerated repair
+• BPC-157 is the most studied peptide for tendon healing, with multiple published studies showing accelerated repair

 • The BPC-157 + TB-500 stack is widely regarded as the gold standard protocol for tendon injuries